-The EU Plant Health Directive ( 2000/29/EC) lays down phytosanitary requirements designed to prevent the introduction and spread of organisms harmful to plants and plant products in the EU.
+The EU Plant Health Directive lays down phytosanitary requirements designed to prevent the introduction and spread of organisms harmful to plants and plant products in the EU.

-Imports into the EU of specified plants and plant products (listed in Annex V Part B of the directive) must:
+Imports into the EU of specified plants and plant products must:

 EU phytosanitary requirements also apply to wood used as packaging.
-Under EU rules, wood packaging materials (cases, boxes, crates, pallets, etc.) must be either heat treated or fumigated.
+Under EU rules, wood packaging materials such as cases, boxes, crates and pallets must be heat treated or fumigated.

-- Marketing requirements for seeds and plant propagating material;
+- marketing requirements for marketing requirements for seeds and plant propagating material

-- Health control of foodstuffs of non-animal origin.
+- health control of food and feed of non-animal origin[AM2]

-The EU is undertaking Regulatory Fitness and Performance Programme (REFIT) of most of its legislation, including those in food safety with potential proposals for change of the existing legislation.
-For more information visit the European Commission’s DG SANTE website.
+The EU is implementing the Regulatory Fitness and Performance Programme (REFIT) to review most of its legislation, including in food safety.
+This could result in proposals for changes to existing legislation.

 Table of contents